 Now, this could be a real nap, or it could be a code word for, “I just need a few minutes alone, please.”

-If you have a crowded house through New Year’s, you really need to take some time for yourself.
+If you have extra people home through New Year’s, or even if you don’t, you really need to take some time for yourself.
 Whether it’s a 15-minute cat nap or just a few minutes of solitude, it can really help reduce your holiday stress levels.

 Let Go of the Little Things